If you want to get paid to test websites and apps, you actually have to be a computer genius.

 TestBirds also provides free training to make you an even better tester so you can earn more money.

-It's fun, you get to improve websites and apps with your feedback, and getting paid $10 for 10-20 minutes of work is pretty good in my books.
+It's fun, you get to improve websites and apps with your feedback so it's actually productive, and getting paid $10 for 10-20 minutes of work is pretty good in my books.

 - Apply to as many sites as you can for more testing opportunities